-Our new site has only just gone live, we are still uploading images, fine tuning and testing… Please let us know if anything’s not quite working properly and visit regularly for updates.
+Our site is still a little bit under constrution (we save it for rainy days!)… we are still uploading images, fine tuning and testing… Please let us know if anything’s not quite working properly and visit regularly for updates.
 Thank you and welcome!

 A PARTICIPATORY PROACTIVE SENSIBLE APPROACH TO RURAL ANIMAL WELFARE